 Where episodes start: we sample \(s_0\sim\rho_0\).
 Often a fixed start state or a uniform/random choice.

-People often seem to suppress this in the problem; I don’t think it adds much complexity in practice.
+People often suppress this in the problem; I don’t think it adds much complexity in practice.

 Horizon\(T\) (or termination condition)

 Max length of an episode (or “done” flag).
 If infinite, we rely on \(\gamma<1\) to keep returns finite.
-This is often suppressed also.
+This is often suppressed, too.

 The next few are definitions that we find convenient to make, dependent upon the above.